What is Sarcoma?

-Symptoms usually depend on location of the disease.
+Symptoms usually depend on the location of the disease.
 It can begin as a painless swelling in the arms or legs, which gradually increase in size and may become painful as the size increases.
-Sometimes, sarcoma originating in the thigh or pelvis can attain very large size before it gets noticed.
+Sometimes, sarcoma originating in the thigh or pelvis can attain a very large size before it gets noticed.
 Sarcoma of soft tissues usually occurs in adults and older age groups.
-Sometimes, the swelling is mistaken for an abscess (pus collection) and patient is wrongly subjected to an unplanned surgery in the form of I&D (incision and drainage) which can be detrimental not only in future limb salvage but also delays the start of correct treatment.
+Sometimes, the swelling is mistaken for an abscess (pus collection) and the patient is wrongly subjected to an unplanned surgery in the form of I&D (incision and drainage) which can be detrimental not only in future limb salvage but also delays the start of correct treatment.

-In short, one should not ignore any lumps or bumps in his/ her body more so if they are increasing in size over time.
+In short, one should not ignore any lumps or bumps in his/ her body more so if they are increasing in size over time

 How common is Sarcoma?

 Sarcoma is a very rare form of cancer affecting 1 person in a million.
 It approximately constitutes 1% of all adult cancers.

 There are no known environmental or other hereditary factors that cause sarcoma, except for patients who have received prior radiation therapy.
 Certain patients are at a greater risk for bone sarcoma which includes:

 - Patients with a history of Paget’s Disease

 - Patients with hereditary retinoblastoma – a type of eye cancer that most commonly affects very young children

 - Patients with Li-Fraumeni syndrome – a rare genetic condition